Sunday, September 2, 2018

 Learning disability is an umbrella term that describes a number of disorders that affect how children process and retain information.
 Therefore, the first step towards helping them is getting familiar with their particular learning disability.

-Fortunately, there are a number of reliable resources to find online that can help you understand what your children are dealing with and how that affects their performance at school.
+Fortunately, there are some reliable resources to find online that can help you understand what your children are dealing with and how that affects their performance at school.

 Get in touch with local organizations founded by parents whose children are affected as well.
 They can help you get in touch with companies like the Pacific Coast Advocates that can help your children in school if you feel they are treated unfairly.